-The Bible: Mormon Researcher Of Christianity History Says Last Five Centuries Suggest Truth Of Creation Story
+The Bible: Mormon Researcher Of Christian History Says Last Five Centuries Suggest Truth Of Creation Story

 “It’s easy for me because I’m the bishop,” Ogden said.

-“I first got to my ward (a Mormon congregation) and people said anti-evolutionary things – a high priest bore testimony with his heart, in tears, that evolution wasn’t true,” Peck said.
+“I first got to my ward [a Mormon congregation] and people said anti-evolutionary things – a high priest bore testimony with his heart, in tears, that evolution wasn’t true,” Peck said.
 “At times, I felt really alienated.”

 Peck would be “confrontational,” he added, and he said he wished people knew him before he became that way.